HE Fees and Funding

 Specialist equipment is provided to cover essential learning, with access to computers and necessary software across the University Centre, however some students may choose to buy their own specialist equipment.
 These may include cameras, or computers and software.
 Budgets can range from £50–£2,000.
 Buying specialist equipment is best undertaken in consultation with academic and/or technical staff.
 The amount spent will depend on individual choices but this expenditure is not essential to pass any of our courses.

-Students will receive a printer allowance for standard A4/A3 printing £20 standard per Academic Year, some courses for, example Photography, may incur higher costs which are not included in the allowance (up to £500 based on previous student experience) when printing and framing images of professional standard for public presentation.
+Students will receive a printer allowance for standard A4/A3 printing each Academic Year, some courses, for example Photography, may incur higher costs which are not included in the allowance (up to £500 based on previous student experience) when printing and framing images of professional standard for public presentation.

 On Engineering courses students are required to bring their own Personal Protective Equipment (PPE).